-It’s been a while since the last release of the Isolyzer tool, but after four years of near-inactivity I just published a release candidate for Isolyzer 1.4.
+It’s been a while since the last release of the Isolyzer tool, but after four years of near-inactivity I just published Isolyzer 1.4.
 In this post I provide some background information on how this release came about, and I briefly explain the main changes.

 History of Isolyzer

 For those unfamiliar with the Isolyzer tool, here’s a brief recap.
 Isolyzer started its life in 2015.
 At that time I had just started working on optical media preservation and disc imaging.
 One of the problems I ran into, was that imaging optical media would occasionally result in incomplete (i.e. truncated) disc images.
 Worse, I found it near impossible to reliably identify these incomplete disc images with existing software tools.
 After a lot of digging into the specs, I figured out how to estimate expected file sizes using the block-level information in the ISO 9660 file system.
 I then applied this in a dedicated Python tool.
 Since many “ISO images” that exist in the wild are actually hybrids of different file systems (e.g. ISO 9660, Apple HFS or HFS+ and UDF), I gradually added support for those file systems as well.
 As a result, Isolyzer also became increasingly useful as a tool for extracting information about file systems inside ISO images.
 More details about Isolyzer’s history can be found here and here.